sylefeb/skidl-tools/README.md

 ## Example workflow

+This tutorial example walks through the process of progressively adding components to a board, using `skidl-updater` at each step to import prior changes to the PCB.
+For the sake of the tutorial the example is voluntarily cut into many small incremental steps.

+> Note: the tutorial assumes some familiarity with KiCad's layout editor (PcbNew).

-For this example we will design a simple 'half-PMOD' (using only one PMOD row) with four LEDs on it.
+The goal is to design a simple 'half-PMOD' (using only one PMOD row) with four LEDs on it.
 All files are in [`examples/pmod_leds`](examples/pmod_leds).

-Here is the flow:
+Here is the workflow:
 - We start by a simple script defining VCC and GND nets and adding a connector, [board1.py](examples/pmod_leds/board1.py).
 Note how the connector is using a `ref` attribute (`PMOD`), this is essential to the inner workings of `skidl-updater`: each component has to have a unique `ref`.
 To generate the board we run `python board1.py`.